 Why do you do what you do?
 Patti points out how important it is to live with intention and be on-purpose.
-Learn how to mentor the people coming behind you!
+Learn how to mentor the people who follow you!
 Talk with them.
-But don’t merely talk, communicate effectively with them – listen to them, ask them questions, challenge them.
-And please, don’t forget to encourage them all along the way!
-Encouragement is much like Vitamin B-12…it gives strength to the heart!
-The wisdom of Proverbs says, “A cheerful heart is good medicine, but a crushed spirit dries up the bones” (Proverbs 17:22 NIV).
-Relationships play a major role in our leaving a legacy in the fabric of life.
+And don’t merely talk, communicate effectively with them – listen to them, remember what they said, ask them questions, challenge them.
+And remember to pass along some encouragement…it’s like Vitamin B-12 — gives strength to the heart!
+A wise man once said, “A cheerful heart is good medicine, but a crushed spirit dries up the bones.”
+Relationships play a major role in the legacies we leave….they make up the fabric of life.

-In this session, Patti encourages us to take a step toward life.
-Yet, in all honesty, she knows that to be very hard to do at times, because life can be frantic!
-As a recovering traumatic brain injury survivor, Patti has learned some valuable lessons that she passes along to others.
-For instance, she keeps a stack of Post-It notes with her almost everywhere she goes.
-Why, you ask.
-So, she can remember things that she doesn’t want to forget.
-She points out how important it is to write things down – whether on a Post-It note or in a journal.
+Patti encourages us to take a step toward life.
+Lay hold of each moment.
+Lean into life.
+And live the moments we have for more than ourselves.
+As a recovering traumatic brain injury survivor, Patti learned valuable life-lessons that raise our perspective of living.
+She keeps sticky notes with her almost everywhere she goes.
+“Why?” you ask.
+So, she can remember things that she doesn’t want to forget!
+She points out how important it is to write things down – whether on your phone, a sticky note, or in a journal.
 When life gets tough, try again.
 Don’t give up!
-And remember to laugh at yourself.
-Like the writer of the book of Ecclesiastes says, “…a time to weep and a time to laugh; a time to mourn and a time to dance…” (Ecc.
-3:4 NIV).
-Lean into life and learn the value of the things that matter.
+Remember to laugh at yourself.
+And make sure to go out of your way to live your moments to the fullest, pulse by pulse!